zalando/zalando.github.io/_docs/releasing/Discontinuing-a-project.md

 ## Options for discontinuing

-If the project is deemed fit for discontiuation, the question is in what way this should be done, the options available for Zalando projects are:
+If the project is deemed fit for being discontinued, there are multiple options for executing this change:

 #### Discontinue with no succesor
 The project is marked as archived on github, readme is updated to indicate when updates is stopped,